chenjieru140307/info/13 工作/03 技术/02 算法/02 应用/00 准备/01 算法框架/01 PyTorch/21 图像例子/06 Transfering a Model from PyTorch to Caffe2 and Mobile using ONNX.md

----
-title: 06 Transfering a Model from PyTorch to Caffe2 and Mobile using ONNX
-toc: true
-date: 2019-06-29
----
 # TRANSFERING A MODEL FROM PYTORCH TO CAFFE2 AND MOBILE USING ONNX

 In this tutorial, we describe how to use ONNX to convert a model defined in PyTorch into the ONNX format and then load it into Caffe2.
 Once in Caffe2, we can run the model to double-check it was exported correctly, and we then show how to use Caffe2 features such as mobile exporter for executing the model on mobile devices.